Roth Conversion Pittsburgh, PA – Is It the Right Move for Your Retirement?

 3. You Have Cash to Cover the Taxes

 A Roth conversion requires paying income taxes on the transferred amount, so having enough cash on hand is essential.
-To fully benefit from tax-free growth, it’s best to pay conversion taxes from savings or investment accounts rather than withdrawing from the IRA itself.
+Covering the tax bill with external savings rather than the converted funds helps protect your Roth IRA’s future growth potential.

 4. You Have a Long Investment Horizon

-Keeping your money in a Roth IRA for a longer period maximizes its tax-free compounding potential.
+The longer your money stays in a Roth IRA, the greater the tax-free growth potential.
 For those who have at least five to ten years before retiring, converting to a Roth IRA may offer substantial financial advantages.

 The Roth Conversion Process